KaitlynSteagall/Basic-Portfolio/README.md

 # Basic-Portfolio

-See the layout of my profile using nothing but CSS with the link below!
+This is the first version of my portfolio using just html5 and css3.
+More personal detail and no specific projects shown.
+My final portfolio will have projects shown as well as a more professional bio.

 https://kaitlynsteagall.github.io/Basic-Portfolio/